Skip to contents

 Value

-An integer representing the hypertension status:
+integer The hypertension status:

 • 1: Hypertension controlled (BP < 140/90 mmHg (or < 130/80 mmHg if diabetes or CKD) when on hypertension medication)